megamsys/docs/source/design_and_installation/building_your_cib/index.rst

 =================================
-Building your Platform As Service
+Building your Cloud in  a box
 =================================

 .. toctree::